HARP 1.0, HARP 2.0... and now HARP 3.0?

 - Home prices increased in 2013.
 This has helped many borrowers climb out of their negative equity hole, making it possible for them to refinance under a normal mortgage program.

 - Mortgage rates increased in 2013.
 As mortgage rates increase, you save less money by refinancing.

 Where does that leave you?
 If you are an underwater borrower, but can’t find a refinance plan then take these steps:

 - Check who owns your loan.

-- If you loan is a FHA loan, then look into a FHA streamline finance.
+- If your loan is a FHA or VA loan, then look into a streamline finance.
 It can be possible to refinance even if your LTV is over 100%.

-- If you loan is a non-conventional loan, then look for any updates on this page regarding the HARP 3.0 mortgage refinance.
+- If your loan is a non-conventional loan, then look for any updates on this page regarding the HARP 3.0 mortgage refinance.

 - Keep making your payments.
 One of the requirements for a HARP loan is timely payments.
 Even though the program allows one late payment (30 days) in the second half of the 12 months, many lenders will not approve loans if there are any late payments during the entire year preceding the application.

 - If you can’t make your payments, then look into a modification, including the HAMP program or a streamline modification.